The Civic Auditorium was built in The Dalles in 1922. Upon completion, the Civic was dedicated as a memorial to the local Veterans of World War I.

 The same year, a group of concerned citizens formed the non-profit corporation which raised the funds to purchase the property from the city, and undertook the project privately.

-Today, the Civic Auditorium Historic Preservation Foundation, a 501(c)3 non-profit charity, is responsible for raising funds and overseeing the Civic’s well-being.
+Today, the Civic Auditorium Historic Preservation Committee, a 501(c)3 non-profit charity, is responsible for raising funds and overseeing the Civic’s well-being.